Cross-Connection Control Program

 Just like any other mechanical device, backflow prevention assemblies are prone to wear and tear, and do break down from time to time.
 Regular testing is required in order to ensure that your device remains in proper working order.

 “Grandfathering” is not typically permitted due to the high importance of maintaining drinking water safety.
 Just like any other mechanical device, backflow prevention assemblies are prone to wear and tear, and do break down from time to time.
 Regular testing is required in order to ensure that your device remains in proper working order.
+If after a failed test, the device cannot be repaired and pass testing, the device must be replaced with a new backflow prevention assembly meeting current standards.

 PART III: GENERAL RESOURCES